UK passport waiting times: Why are they taking so long?

 If you've been wondering how long are the current UK passport waiting times, here's everything you need to know.

 People up and down the country have been asking how long does it take to get a passport since April, when a warning was issued by Her Majesty's Passport Office (HMPO) that it was taking longer than usual to process applications.

-The delay has caused problems for many, with some having to pay extra fees to receive their passport quicker and others forced to cancel holidays (opens in new tab) when they realised they wouldn't get hold of it in time.
-Although the summer holidays are nearly over the problem hasn't gone away, so here's the latest on UK passport waiting times...
+The delay has caused problems for many, with some having to pay extra fees to receive their passport quicker and others forced to cancel holidays when they realised they wouldn't get hold of it in time.
+Some have especially criticised the backlog when the government have announced passport prices are going up in 2023.
+So if you're in the market for a new one, here's the latest on UK passport waiting times...

 UK Passport waiting times: Current turnaround for a passport renewal